cycclon/wordle-game/README.md

-# Getting Started with Create React App
+# Famous Wordle game built on React as part of a React tutorial

 # This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).